 - animal bites

 However, they can affect any body part, including the fingers, arms, or feet.

 Open degloving injuries are serious.
 They require emergency care to reduce blood loss and prevent infection.

 Closed degloving injuries aren’t always visible.
 This makes them harder for doctors to diagnose.
 In some cases, they can cause a bruise, but this is usually the only visible symptom.
-A 2017 review estimated that up to one-third of people with closed degloving injuries may have a delayed diagnosis.
+A

 Many closed degloving injuries involve a force that separates the top layer of skin and tissue from deeper tissues, leaving a space under the skin.
 These spaces are known as Morel-Lavallée lesions.
 The lesions can fill with lymph fluid, blood, and fat.